 Although some doctors cautioned against bloodletting many physicians believed in it.
 Yeoman’s book claimed that “in blood-letting we possess a power of controlling pneumonic inflammation, the efficacy of which has been acknowledged in all ages, and is obvious, indeed, to the most superficial observer.”
 With such a view it is no wonder bloodletting was prescribed for numerous complaints.

 Leeches were also used everywhere on the human body, and sometimes many were used at the same time.
+That was the case for Eliza de Feuillide (Jane Austen’s cousin) when she was being treated for swelling in the breast.
 Yeoman thought an “inflamed heart” required the application of 40 leeches, which was then repeated up to 4 times at intervals between 4 and 12 hours.
 Another supposed superb use for leeches was “when the glands in the neck are swollen and painful.”
-Besides leeches he also recommended “a lotion composed of spirit of wine and water” be applied.
+Besides leeches he also recommended a lotion composed of “spirit of wine” and water be applied.
 Pleurisy required leeches to be applied on the affected side, because according to a Dr. Ellitson, “nothing can be more beautiful … than the treatment of an acute ease of inflammation.”

 Many people got boils and a supposed effective remedy was to soak a heel of homemade bread in boiling water, squeeze out the excess water, mix in a pinch of baking soda with the soaked bread, wrap that in a freshly boiled cloth and apply it to the affected area.
 The idea of bread may have come from the early Egyptians, who used moldy bread on boils to cure them.
 However, bread was not the only cure recommended for boils.
 Sarsaparilla, blood fortifying treatments, and bee remedies were at one point or another also considered successful in curing boils.